Epsom and Leatherhead Railway: Epsom and Leatherhead Railway

 The promoters of the E&LR encouraged the development of another scheme, the Wimbledon and Dorking Railway (W&DR), for a line from what became Raynes Park station on the LSWR main line, to Epsom, joining the E&LR there.
-This obtained an authorising Act on 27 July 1857.
-A further Act of 1859 authorised the W&DR to use the joint station at Epsom.
-The LSWR Was persuaded to construct part of the W&DR, between Raynes Park and Epsom, as a double line, and to work it.
+This obtained an authorising act of Parliament, the Wimbledon and Dorking Railway Act 1857 (20 & 21 Vict. c. lxxii) on 27 July 1857.
+A further act of Parliament, the Wimbledon and Dorking, and Epsom and Leatherhead Railways (Epsom Joint Station) Act 1859 (22 Vict. c. iii), authorised the W&DR to use the joint station at Epsom.
+The LSWR was persuaded to construct part of the W&DR, between Raynes Park and Epsom, as a double line, and to work it.